mattgrogan/mattgrogan.info/content/fixed/about.md

 # Hi, I'm Matthew Grogan.

 By day, I focus on helping the Gemological Institute of America benefit from technology and analytics.
-All opinions on this site are my own.

 At other times, I love hack on the Raspberry Pi and Arduino boards - plus all the sensors and gadgets that go with them!
 I put up this blog to share and track the progress I've made.